jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

 I wish this summary was original.
-It's actually a sequel.
+It's actually a remake.

 Years ago, our ancestors had to evolve from the Medieval Age.
-They had to leave the Catholic and Protestant political philosophy, mainly the story that God wanted kings and queens to rule countries, behind.
-If ever there was a public-facing philosophy designed to hold back everyone's evolution, it was this.
-By detaching politics from theology, the orignal Conservative and Progressive philosophers allowed humanity to climb the ladder to the Industrial Age.
+Meaning they had to leave the Catholic and Protestant political philosophy, mainly the story that God wanted kings and queens to rule countries, behind.
+If ever there was a public-facing philosophy designed to hold back everyone's evolution, it was the idea that genetic linaeges make good leaders.

-While they succeeded, the past philosophers didn't know about evolution.
-So their theories were incomplete.
-Regardless, they achieved religious toleration and allowed Industrial Age to mix and match whatever religion they felt best.
-After that, church and state were separated, and Catholics and Protestants worked together to build the Industrial Age.
+Conservative and Progressive philosophers worked hard to detach theology from daily politics.
+Their religious tolerance allowed Industrial Age people to mix and match whatever religion they felt best.
+After church and state were separated, Catholics and Protestants were free to work together.
+Which they did to great mutual benefit inside the Industrial Age via their shared ideology of capitalism.

+Old philosophers didn't know about evolution.
+So their theories are incomplete.
+Techvolution just takes them and includes technological evolution.

+Capitialism of course had a competitor, communism.
+Capitalism won because it, unknowingly, harnessed evolution.
+It's free-market principles empowered evolution's game pieces.
+By allowing individuals to buy their own products capitialism allowed technology to multiply or die based on which tools best solved frontline pains.

+Communism assumed man-made ideology could fix human greed.
+That's why it empowered educated middle-men to decide what tools and techniques stragers needed in their fight to survive.
+Communism failed because it was anti-evolutionary.

-This summary does the same for ideology.
-Conservatives and Progressives will work together peacefully, once they start building an Interner Age society with ideological tolerance gotten via Techvolution and its mixed-ideological politics.
+Battling Conservatives and Progressives will work together peacefully, once they adopt ideological tolerance gotten via Techvolution and its mixed-ideological politics.
 Since we know about evolution, our (and future) upgrades should be more straightforward.
 And it's not a moment too soon.
-Because the last time we upgraded to a new age, it took many years of horrible warfare to for Catholics and Protestants to leave the past behind.
+Because it took many years of horrible warfare to for Catholics and Protestants to leave the past behind.
 Which tells you where the Left and Right are headed.

+As for our problems with capitalism today.
+We only have to realize that capitialism only allowed technology to multiply or die based frontline pains at home.
+Not at work.

 <span v-if="rdegg" class="footnote"> F the mixture of failure and fortune. 🔻💚<img src="/assets/rates-down.png" alt="rates-down logo" style="width: 23px; display: inline; vertical-align:bottom;"></span>